-Summary of 2024-2027 MTIP performance evaluation results and findings the analysis results.
+Summary of 2024-2027 MTIP performance evaluation results and findings

 Overall, the 2024-2027 MTIP package of investments makes marginal progress towards the desired outcomes identified in the Regional Transportation Plan (RTP).
-For certain outcomes and goals, the 2024-2027 MTIP package of investments performs slightly better than others, but overall, the \$1.4 billion dollar package of investments only makes minor progress towards regional goals and outcomes.
+For certain outcomes and goals, the 2024-2027 MTIP package of investments performs slightly better than others, but overall, the \$1.4 billion dollar package of investments only makes minor progress towards regional goals and outcomes.1

-The 2024-2027 MTIP was evaluated against four key RTP priority outcomes: addressing safety, equity, climate change and mobility as well as the overarching goal to preserve and maintain the existing transportation system.
-Table 3-1 provides a snapshot summary of
+The 2024-2027 MTIP was evaluated against the four key priority outcomes identified in the 2018 RTP: addressing safety, equity, climate change and mobility.
+Additionally the 2024-2027 MTIP performance evaluation assessed for the overarching goal to preserve and maintain the existing transportation system.
+Table 3-1 provides a snapshot summary of the analysis results.

-- Summary of 2024-2027 MTIP performance evaluation results and key findings - Analysis methodology summary - Analysis results by performance measure - Moving ahead towards progress in the 21st century (MAP-21) -Federal performance measures and targets
+- Summary of 2024-2027

+MTIP performance evaluation results and key findings

+- Analysis methodology summary

+- Analysis results by performance measure

+- Moving ahead towards progress in the 21st century (MAP-21) - Federal performance measures and targets

-&lt;sup>1 The \$1.4 billion dollar investment package represents the draft 2024-2027 MTIP as of January 2023.
-The package of investments put forward for the 2024-2027 MTIP public comment represents a smaller investment package at \$1.3 billion.
+1 The \$1.4 billion dollar investment package represents the draft 2024-2027 MTIP as of January 2023.
+The package of investments put forward for the 2024-2027 MTIP adoption draft represents a smaller investment package at \$1.3 billion.